1-year-old with inflamed conjunctivae

 Viral: There is no specific antiviral agent for the treatment of viral conjunctivitis.
 Some patients derive symptomatic relief from topical antihistamines/decongestants.
 Warm or cool compresses may provide additional symptomatic relief.

-Allergic conjunctivitis systemic antihistamines and topical antihistamines or mast cell stabilizers.
+Allergic conjunctivitis: Systemic antihistamines, topical antihistamine/vasoconstrictor drops, or mast cell stabilizers.
 (Naphcon-A, Ocuhist, generics)

 - Emedastine difumarate (Emadine)